 (2) it has been 30 days or more since you attended your first USCIS appointment to request your documentation, and the order granting you permanent residence was issued on or after April 1, 2005,

-you may send an e-mail inquiry to a USCIS national point of contact at firstname.lastname@example.org or, if you cannot use e-mail, you may contact the National Customer Service Center (NCSC) at 1-800-375-5283.
+you may send an e-mail inquiry to a USCIS national point of contact at email@example.com or, if you cannot use e-mail, you may contact the USCIS Contact Center at 800-375-5283.
+For people who are deaf, hard of hearing or have a speech disability: TTY 800-767-18333.
 In your e-mail or phone inquiry, you must provide your name, A number, date of birth, address, date of your order from the Immigration Judge or the BIA, specific type of relief granted that made you a permanent resident (e.g., adjustment of status, cancellation of removal), whether your order is final (if you or your representative know), the USCIS district or suboffice where you attended your appointment for documentation, the dates of your InfoPass and ASC appointments, and any other relevant information about your request for documentation.
 Without this information, USCIS may not be able to respond fully to your inquiry.